Danncode10/Work1/Docs/DannFramework_docs/Phase 2: Software Requirements Specification (SRS).md

 ---

 1. **Optional User Authentication**
-    - **Trigger:** User clicks “Sign In” or “Create Account” from the profile section
+    - **Trigger:** User clicks "Sign In" or "Create Account" from the profile section
     - **Output:** Authenticated user session

     > The system shall provide optional user registration and login through a profile section.